peterbbryan/TrumpSpeechAnalysis/README.md

 # Trump Speech Analysis
 Various and sundry natural language assessments of Donald Trump's speech patterns.
 Not intended to be consistent or complete: just some fun comparisons between corpora.
 Not appropriate for scientific application.
+Perfectly appropriate for mockery and

 ![alt tag](http://www.capitolhillblue.com/wp-content/uploads/2015/12/122215donaldtrump.jpg)

+# Trump text complexity using textstat (https://pypi.python.org/pypi/textstat/)

+  Flesch reading ease (see table): 86.71
+  SMOG index (years of education needed to understand a piece of writing): 3.1 Grade level based on the Flesch-Kincaid Grade Formula: 3.7 Grade level based on the Coleman-Liau Index: 7.81 Grade level based on automated Readability Index: 5.3 Grade level based on the Gunning Fog: 6.0

+  Average grade level based on preceding tests (and some other stats included by the authors): 3th and 4th grade

+# Obama text complexity using textstat (https://pypi.python.org/pypi/textstat/)

+  Flesch reading ease (see table): 61.67
+  SMOG index (years of education needed to understand a piece of writing): 3.1 Grade level based on the Flesch-Kincaid Grade Formula: 9.1 Grade level based on the Coleman-Liau Index: 10.56 Grade level based on automated Readability Index: 10.7 Grade level based on the Gunning Fog: 9.2

+  Average grade level based on preceding tests (and some other stats included by the authors): 10th and 11th grade

 # Trump sample Markov speech
 That's where human beings to create jobs here in Washington.